silvematt/TomentRaycaster/README.md

 - Textured Walls, Floors and Ceilings
 - Thin (offsetted) Walls
 - Sliding Doors
+- Transparent (see through) doors and thin walls
 - Sprites Rendering & Physics (Sprites can be solid or not)
 - Shading and Map Lighting
 - Load map from file